-The following mitigation measures are proposed to minimize adverse impacts associated with wetland removal:
+In addition to the mitigation measures identified above within Section 6.1, the following mitigation measures are proposed to minimize potential adverse impacts associated with wetland removal:

-- Wildlife rescues within wetland units proposed for removal to occur ahead of removal of the features; - Any dewatering activities associated with the removal of these features to not outlet to downstream aquatic habitats, if possible.
+- Wildlife screenings and rescues within wetland units proposed for removal to occur ahead of removal of the features; - Removal of the wetlands should occur during the summer months when the features are expected to be dry (or contain lesser water) to minimize water management requirements and limit potential mobilization of sediment to downstream habitats; - Any dewatering activities associated with the removal of these features to not outlet to downstream aquatic habitats, if possible.
 Since HDF H1S1 and HDF H2S1 are also identified as providing indirect fish habitat that supports downstream fisheries, removal of these features should be completed outside of the spring fisheries window (March 15 to July 15) to avoid adverse effects to downstream habitats.
 Dewatering activities should occur slowly to avoid excess sediment input to downstream habitats with water treatment used as necessary; and - Opportunities for phasing will be considered to recreate wetlands ahead of the removal of existing wetlands within the Subject Lands.
-This may not be feasible given that the created wetlands will be guided by the grades associated with Street A and the hydroperiod will be reliant in part from the roof-top contributions from Building B.
+This may not be feasible given that the created wetlands will be guided by the grades associated with Street A and the hydroperiod will be reliant in part from the roof-top contributions from Building B; however this will be explored further during detailed design to determine if creation of the wetland is feasible ahead of the proposed removal of the existing wetland units.